 Treatment Options For Alcohol Use Disorder

 Fortunately, there are a number of treatment programs available to treat alcohol use disorders.
+Below are some of the most common treatment services available for people facing alcohol addiction.

-Some of these treatment services and methods include:
+Treatment services and methods may include:

 - inpatient and outpatient treatment

-- detox
+- medical detox

 - residential treatment